 Do I get a certificate at the end?

 As a Certificate of Proficiency is not a formal qualification, you will not be able to graduate with it or receive a graduation certificate.
 Your results will be recorded on your official academic transcript, providing evidence of your study.

-Project Management Bodies of Knowledge – Start Your Enrolment
+Project Management Bodies of Knowledge – Start Your Application

 * indicates a required field